Armada2508/Library/README.md

 ### Using a project with git submodules
 Docs for using git submodules: https://git-scm.com/book/en/v2/Git-Tools-Submodules

-To update the commit that the submodule points to.
+To update the commit that the submodule points to on the branch specified in .gitsubmodules.
 (Pull from upstream)<br>
 `git submodule update --remote` <br>
-Every time you update the master branch of the library (or whatever branch you want to be on) and you want to advance the commit that your repo points to you must run this.
+Every time you update the library and you want to advance the commit that your repo points to you must run this.
 ## Editing library from within a project
 Once you want to start working on the library as a submodule from within another project you need to checkout a branch. <br>
 `git checkout master` <br>